DucksFoLif/duck-racer/README.md

-DuckRacer!!! - A C++ Console Game
+DuckRace - A C++ Console Game

 This was one of my first big projects in C++ that I did as an exercise in both learning and because I really wanted to make my own game, but only really had these as my tools.
 I did it in the spring of 2022 and it is one of my favorite pieces of code that I've made so far!
 I especially love how I managed to add random map generation, 2 players, and a rudimentary AI.
-However, I could not figure out how to make the game have a proper framerate, so the AI only moves whenever you do, making the game run as fast as you can press keys—haha.
+However, I could not figure out how to make the game have a proper framerate, so the AI only moves whenever you do, making the game run as fast as you can press keys haha.

 Features